MUDAL/Self-driving-Toy-Car/README.md

 the HC05 to keep resetting itself if both were powered by the same source.
 The TT gear motors are routed
 directly to the 7.4v.

-The final prototype was developed using an STM32 bluepill board.
+The final prototype was developed using an STM32 Blue pill board.
 The code was developed using STM32Cube HAL drivers in the STM32CubeIDE.
 The generic CMSIS
 RTOS API (v1) was also used to guarantee real-time operation.

 ## The app
-The bluetooth app was made using MIT App Inventor.
+The Bluetooth app was made using MIT App Inventor.

 ## Pinouts (Component - STM32)
 1. Servo - PA0